 After some experimentation, we determined the following sonification.
-The annually-averaged values were mapped to pitches between 48 and 96 of the lower timbre (PICKED_BASS) and a loudness of 125.
+The annually-averaged values were mapped to pitches between 48 and 96 of the lower timbre (PICKED\BASS) and a loudness of 125.
 This data was used to set the tempo (one year is one beat with a duration of a quarter note) of 400 bpm.
 The monthly-averaged values were mapped to pitches between 60 and 108 in the PIANO timbre and a loudness of 100.
 This data is played at 12 values per beat (a group of 12 thirty-second-note triplets), and was panned left-right with a two-year period.
 This allows you to hear the differences in the two signals.
 The slower lower voice can be audibly distinguished from the more rapidly varying higher voice.

-https://sdo.gsfc.nasa.gov/iposter/mp3/TS_sunspot_annual_month.mid.mp3
+You can listen to this sonification at https://sdo.gsfc.nasa.gov/iposter/mp3/TS sunspot\annual\month.mid.mp3